pslib-cz/2025-p3a-mme-final-project-simon-bursa/README.md

 * **1x Lid Knob**

 ### Dimensions
-* 261.4 x 109 x 40 mm
-* Will fit diagonally on Bambulab A1
+* 261.4 x 109 x 40 mm, will fit diagonally on Bambulab A1 or any other 3D printer.

 ### ⚙️ Print settings